cluesurf/leaf-mark/readme.md

 ## Notes

-This is based on the standardized and elemental 22 consonants and 5 vowels of [Tune](https://tune.surf/rule/tone) which we've constructed by mapping out possibilities for ancient experience and imagination and creation and understanding, as could have come from the original monkeys who began to propagate language in melodic tunes as they chipped rocks
+This is based on pronunciation of elemental 22 consonants and 5 vowels of [Tune](https://tune.surf/rule/tone) which we've constructed by mapping out possibilities for ancient experience and imagination and creation and understanding, as could have come from the original monkeys who began to propagate language in melodic tunes as they chipped rocks